samblouir/quick_ssm/README.md

 from quick_ssm.scan_interface import scan

 device = 'cuda'
-dtype = torch.float16 # fp16 stays finite later in training after the intermediates calm down, I recommend using fp32 for the first few thousand training steps.
-Your mileage will vary.
+# fp16 stays finite later in training after the state magnitude calms down, which happens during training as noted in Birdie's paper.
+# I would recommend using fp32 for the first few thousand training steps.
+# Your mileage will vary.
+dtype = torch.float16

 # Example dimensions (Batch, Sequence Length, Hidden Dimension)
 # Note: Sequence length L must be a power of 2